brightdigit/AviaryInsights/README.md

 ```

 In both cases, `event` is an instance of `Event` that you want to send to the Plausible API.

-## Contributing

-Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

 ## License